Team-Cloud-Tigers/DevOps-Sentia-Project/README.md

 Approach:

-Team worked together on research,testing and reviewing the project on a daily basis.
+Team worked together on research,testing and reviewing the project.

 Assumptions and discussions were handled and made in a respectful and relaxed environment within the team.